-Current Performance: \$270 per capita; St. Louis County's debt levels are well below all established limits.
+Current Performance: \$440 per capita; St. Louis County's debt levels are well below all established limits.
+Please note: the bond sale in 2015 is to accelerate the county's Transportation Improvement Plan and debt service payments are paid by the dedicated Transportation Sales Tax.